Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Methodology

+The ``Lens+Shear'' model attempts to account for ENV/LOS effects by fitting an external shear in the main lens plane \citep[e.g.,][]{Suyu13}.
+The Lens+Shear model has two additional free parameters that characterize the external shear; we use the pseudo-Cartesian components of the shear, $\gamma_c = \gamma \cos 2\theta_\gamma$ and $\gamma_s = \gamma \sin 2\theta_\gamma$.
+The lens equation for the Lens+Shear models takes the following form:

+where the tilde again indicates what is allowed to vary in the fits; in this case the main lens galaxy potential and the external shear.
+For the Lens+Shear models, quad lenses have 5 dof and double lenses are underconstrained with $-3$ dof.
 Because the Lens+Shear model has a different number of dof, care must be taken when comparing the results to the other models.
 We scale the $\chi^2$ value by the 95\% confidence limit for the number of dof to ensure a fair comparison across model types.

-In some cases it may be reasonable to put priors on the lens galaxy ellipticity and orientation based on the light profile \citep[e.g.,][]{Bolton08}, but in lensing there is not always a strong relation between the light and mass \citep[][and references therein]{Bruderer15}.
-Therefore we do not place any priors on the lens galaxy parameters.
-We do assume a weak Gaussian prior on the Hubble constant, $h = 0.71 \pm 0.3$, which ensures that models are reasonable but otherwise has little effect on the results for quad lenses.
-The prior plays a stronger role in double lenses since they are under constrained.
-Overall, the results from double lenses are qualitatively similar to those from quad lenses but considerably broader.
-For the remainder of the discussion we focus on quad lenses because they are better constrained.